 Click the following links to see discussion of Acree descendants:

 Our project was initiated in August 2006 when its coordinator found that his Y-DNA values matched those of a distant cousin who also descended from "Cashie" John Acree, Sr. (above), thereby establishing an ancestral "haplotype" (genetic profile).
-This finding, considered newsworthy, was the subject of a promotional press release, which can be seen by clicking:
+This finding, considered newsworthy, was the subject of a promotional press release, which can be seen by clicking the following link:

 Since then, our project has attracted the participation of the most active Acree-family researchers, finding that descendants of William, Abraham, and Joshua, John's reputed brothers, share his haplotype.
 While documentary confirmation is unavailable and Y-DNA testing cannot distinguish brothers from close cousins, circumstantial evidence is making it increasingly clear that they were indeed brothers, as sons of the William Acree of Virginia.
-See Acree Project History.
+The chronological evolution of the project may be seen by clicking the following link:

 This same haplotype, which includes a rare, distinctive fractional marker value ("microallele"), has been found in two men surnamed Williamson, an uncle and his nephew, who joined our project upon discovery that their paternal line includes a 19th-century Acree adoptee.
 It has been found also in individuals surnamed Peel, Collier, Willoughby, Hall, and two men named Brown, all of whom lack close Y-DNA matches within their respective surname groupings and undoubtedly have paternal lines that converged with those of our "Virginia Acrees" within the past few hundred years, apparently in northwest England.
 One of the matching Browns and the matching Peel have joined our project.